OpenEvalProject/evals/manuscripts/elife-37762/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/37762/elife-37762-fig1-v1.jpg)

 **Figure 1.:** Map of specific mosquito species identified as important vectors based on collected field specimens.
 Grid (right) shows data availability of trait thermal responses for the five Australian species.
 Data sources listed in Figure 1—source data 1.
-Trait parameters are biting rate (a), fecundity (as eggs per female per day, EFD), mosquito development rate (MDR), the proportion surviving from egg-to-adulthood (p), adult mosquito mortality (μ = 1/EAlifespan), vector competence (bc), and parasite development rate (PDR).10.7554/eLife.37762.004Figure 1—source data 1.Location and year of RRV disease outbreaks and mosquito species identified as likely vectors based on the collection of field specimens.
-Only the six most important mosquito species are included.
-Citation key: A: Biggs and Mottram, 2008; B: Brokenshire et al., 2000; C: Campbell et al., 1989; D: Dhileepan, 1996; E: Frances et al., 2004; F: Harley et al., 2000; G: Harley et al., 2001; H: Jacups et al., 2008b; I: Kelly-Hope et al., 2004b; J: Lau et al., 2017; K: Yang et al., 2009; L: Lindsay et al., 1993b; M: Lindsay et al., 1993a; N: Lindsay et al., 1996; O: Lindsay et al., 2007; P: McDonnell et al., 1994; Q: McManus et al., 1992; R: Merianos et al., 1992; S: Ritchie et al., 1997; T: Rosen et al., 1981; U: Russell et al., 1991; V: Russell, 1994; W: Russell, 2002; X: Ryan et al., 2000; Y: Schmaedick et al., 2008; Z: Whelan et al., 1992; AA: Whelan et al., 1995; AB: Whelan et al., 1997.
+Trait parameters are biting rate (a), fecundity (as eggs per female per day, EFD), mosquito development rate (MDR), the proportion surviving from egg-to-adulthood (pEA), adult mosquito mortality (μ = 1/lifespan), vector competence (bc), and parasite development rate (PDR).

-## General modeling approach
+### General modeling approach

 Transmission depends on a suite of vector, pathogen, and human traits, including mosquito density (M).
 Our main model (‘full R0 Model,’ Equation 1) assumes temperature drives mosquito density and includes the relevant life history trait thermal responses (Parham and Michael, 2009; Mordecai et al., 2013; Mordecai et al., 2017).
 We initially compare this model to an alternative (‘constant M model,’ Equation 2) where mosquito density does not depend on temperature.
 We make this comparison because many transmission models do not include the thermal responses for mosquito density, assuming it depends primarily on habitat availability.